If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • A dishwasher.

-• Laundry stain remover (optional).
+• Laundry stain remover or mild dish soap.

-• Dishwasher detergent (free of bleach and citric acid).
+• Dishwasher detergent (Bleach-free and non-lemon).

-• A hat frame or adjustable straps.
+• A “Cap Buddy” hat frame or plastic mold.

-2. Place the Hat in the Dishwasher
+2. Secure the Hat

 3. Add Detergent

-How to Dry a Hat
+How to Dry a Hat Properly

 FAQs

-Is It Better to Wash a Hat In the Washing Machine or Dishwasher?
+Is It Better to Wash a Hat in the Washing Machine or Dishwasher?

 Can You Use Vinegar to Clean a Hat?